bijankhazaei/flower/docs/completed-tasks.md

 - [ ] Data Processing Nodes
 - [ ] External Service Connectors

+- ✅ **Flow Template Management** (2024-01-15)
+  - Created FlowTemplate model for storing reusable templates
+  - Implemented FlowTemplateRepository with filtering capabilities
+  - Added CreateTemplateTask and GetTemplatesTask for business logic
+  - Created CreateTemplateAction and GetTemplatesAction for orchestration
+  - Built TemplateController with REST API endpoints
+  - Added template routes and integrated with main application
+  - Support for public/private templates and categorization
+  - Location: `app/Containers/Flow/` (Models, Actions, Tasks, UI)

-The foundation is now solid with a working compilation system, node registry, execution engine, and comprehensive API.
+The foundation is now solid with a working compilation system, node registry, execution engine, comprehensive API including full CRUD operations, and template management.
 The system successfully compiles visual flows to Python code and executes them with proper monitoring and error handling.